wp-plugins/sz-google/readme.txt

 * `[sz-panoramio] ......: google panoramio photo widget`

-**Panoramio Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Panoramio Functions:** The functions of Panoramio unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_panoramio_get_code()`